drachenwald/autobaelfyr/_issues/2022-12/100-cheese-for-a-princess.md

 The cut curd had settled nicely by early evening, with a reasonable amount of whey already expressed from the curd.

-I put a colander into a pot and lined it with cheesecloth.
-Then I carefully slopped the curds and whey into the colander.
-You can see that the curds are still fairly wet and shiny and this point.

-### Day 2, late evening

-A couple of hours later, the curds are looking quite a bit drier and firmer.

 <div style="text-align: center;">
   <figure class="figure">
     <img src="/baelfyr/2022-12/cheese/cfp03.jpg"
       class="figure-img rounded"
       alt="Now there's a cloth in the bowl">
-    <figcaption class="figure-caption text-center">Day 2, late evening</figcaption>
+    <figcaption class="figure-caption text-center">Day 2, early evening</figcaption>
   </figure>
 </div>

-Which means it's time to hang them!
+I put a colander into a pot and lined it with cheesecloth.
+Then I carefully slopped the curds and whey into the colander.
+You can see that the curds are still fairly wet and shiny and this point.

+### Day 2, late evening

+A couple of hours later, the curds are looking quite a bit drier and firmer.

 <div style="text-align: center;">
   <figure class="figure">